 The Colosseum was used for entertainment purposes right up until the early medieval era when animal fights and gladiator battles were swapped out in favour of housing, workshops, and quarters for a religious order.
 Throughout the years it has also been used as a fortress, a quarry, and a Christian shrine.

-Forming such an important and integral part of Roman history, the Colosseum is bursting with rich culture, history, and heritage that harks back thousands and thousands of years.
+Roman history, the Colosseum is bursting with rich culture, history, and heritage that harks back thousands and thousands of years.

 Today, the tourists that traipse through the maze of arenas and underground dungeons are a far cry from the metal-clad gladiators and snarling animals that once forfeited their lives in the name of entertainment.